micmejia/bible-dump/AMPC/Jeremiah/Jer 46.md

 And I will deliver them into the hands of those who seek their lives, and into the hand of Nebuchadrezzar king of Babylon, and into the hands of his servants.
-Afterward [Egypt] will be [^c]inhabited as in the days of old, says the Lord.
+Afterward [Egypt] will be inhabited as in the days of old, says the Lord.